hmlongco/RequestBuilder/README.md

 The Builder pattern makes it easy to build requests and then immediately proceed into decoding, processing, and then returning the desired data from the session's dataTaskPubliser.

 Just add the required path to the base, add query parameters or form or JSON data for the body, then request the data.
-Here's a sample:
+Here's a sample using Combine:

 ```swift
 struct UserService {